tomasstorck/pyo/README.md

 * Python 3
 * dmenu

 Besides these dependencies, only the file pyo is required to run.
-Put it somewhere in your $PATH.
+Put it in a folder that is in your $PATH.
 Don't forget to make it executable.

 You should now be able to run pyo.
 By running it in the terminal you'll get feedback on its performance and what is going on.
 Assuming you have not used this program before, there will be no databases available and you'll get an error.
 Generate empty databases and update the file system database by running in a terminal: